KCL-BMEIS/OOP/week1.md

 These can also be combined using *logical operators* to form compound expressions:
 ```
-a && b        // true if a and b are both true
+cond1 && cond2        // true if cond1 and cond2 are both true
-a || b        // true if either a or b are true
+cond1 || cond2        // true if either cond1 or cond2 are true
-!a            // true is a is false
+!condition            // true is condition is false
 ```

 ---